skx/aws-utils/README.md

 	commands        Show all available sub-commands.
 	csv-instances   Export a summary of running instances. help            Show usage information.
-	instances       Export a summary of running instances. orphaned-zones  Show orphaned Route53 zones.
+	ip              Show the private IP of the given instance. instances       Export a summary of running instances. orphaned-zones  Show orphaned Route53 zones.
 	rotate-keys     Rotate your AWS access keys.